 The movie, The Beautiful Boxer, depicts Nong as a strong and often exploited but loved figure of Muay Thai and Thailand’s tourism industry in general.
 The movie did well in America upon its import release in 2005 and Nong began to reappear in the public eye fighting and winning several exhibition fights against heavier male opponents.
 Indeed, the speed of The Beautiful Boxer has often been the main reason for her victories as seen in the movie.

-In summary, The Beautiful Boxer is based on the real life story of Parinya Charoenphol (Nong Thoom), a Muay Thai boxer who had to have a sex change operation to become a woman.
+In summary then, The Beautiful Boxer is based on the real life story of Parinya Charoenphol (Nong Thoom), a Muay Thai boxer who had to have a sex change operation to become a woman.
 The Beautiful Boxer chronicles her life with scenes from Nong as a young boy who likes to wear lipstick and flowers to gripping fightscenes communicating the exciting life of a Muay Thai kick-boxer.
 The movie, The Beautiful Boxer, confronts issues of sexuality and gender in the high octane real-life world of Muay Thai.
-The Beautiful Boxer executes her moves with an expert's grace and finally faces her own sexuality head-on climaxing in her life-changing sexual realignment operation.
+The Beautiful Boxer executes her moves with an expert’s grace and finally faces her own sexuality head-on climaxing in her life-changing sexual realignment operation.
 Fascinating stuff about makeup and boxing gloves!
-If you are tired of price increases from your cable provider or Netflix consider alternatives to find the best selection of independent movies like The Beautiful Boxer.